platformsh/platformsh-docs/docs/src/languages/php/composer-auth.md

 title: "Authenticated Composer repositories"
 sidebarTitle: "Authenticated Composer"
 description: |
   Some PHP projects may need to use a private, third party Composer repository in addition to the public Packagist.org repository.
-Often, such third party repositories require authentication in order to download packages, and not everyone is comfortable putting those credentials into their Git repository source code (for obvious reasons).
+Often, such third party repositories require authentication in order to download packages.
+These credentials shouldn't be located in the Git repository source code for security reasons.
 aliases:
   - /guides/general/composer-auth.html
 ---